 In a crowded global research environment, we are creating a truly unique platform of international, transdisciplinary action-oriented work – combining contrasting natural and social scientific understandings of the challenges.
 We resist the ever-present pressure for expedient simplification, whilst maintaining a strong focus on practical responses – including the development of new concepts, tools and methods.

 As the Sustainable Development Goals establish a new era for development, north and south, solid research evidence and critical engagement in policy and action is essential.
 The Consortium brings diverse cross-disciplinary skills, a grounded conceptual and methodological approach and an international outlook and commitment to change that is essential if the ideals of sustainable development are to be realised.

 The Pathways to Sustainability Global Consortium unites five continents with one vision: to tackle the most pressing sustainability challenges facing the world now and in decades to come.
 Our transdisciplinary research on science and technology for development across top-flight academic institutes across Africa, South Asia, China, Europe, Latin and North America is enhanced with dynamic policy engagement, teaching, impact and communications programmes.

 The Consortium is led by outstanding organisations and individuals with an open and democratic governance structure.
 The secretariat and the impact, engagement and communications unit are currently hosted by the ESRC STEPS Centre.

-Networked hub hosted at Beijing Normal University (BNU), Beijing, China.
+Hosted at Beijing Normal University (BNU), Beijing, China.

-Hosted at Arizona State University, Tempe, USA.
+The North America hub is hosted at Arizona State University (ASU), Tempe, USA.